 Isa Genzken

-The Liebieghaus is forging a unique link between the present and the past by juxtaposing powerful works by Isa Genzken (b.
+The Liebieghaus forged a unique link between the present and the past by juxtaposing powerful works by Isa Genzken (b.
 1948) with its sculpture collection spanning 5,000 years.
-In the presentation, selected works by the renowned artist will be on display alongside ancient Egyptian, Greek and Roman, as well as medieval and modern-era works from the museum’s outstanding collection.
+In the presentation, selected works by the renowned artist were on display alongside ancient Egyptian, Greek and Roman, as well as medieval and modern-era works from the museum’s outstanding collection.

-The exhibition takes as its point of departure the polychromy of statues, a subject on which the Liebieghaus Skulpturensammlung is internationally renowned for its research and educational work.
+The exhibition took as its point of departure the polychromy of statues, a subject on which the Liebieghaus Skulpturensammlung is internationally renowned for its research and educational work.
 Isa Genzken has taken up these scientific findings in various works and translated them into her own formal language.
-Among the works on display at the Liebieghaus are her reinterpretations of the casts of Nefertiti, as well as works from 2016 for which she created a collage from numerous pages of a catalogue for the exhibition “GODS IN COLOR” (2010).
-Key sculptures from Genzken’s oeuvre, such as “Fenster” (1990) and “Weltempfänger ‘Berlin’” (1991), as well as the film “Die kleine Bushaltestelle (Gerüstbau)” (2012), are included in the presentation at the Liebieghaus, providing a broad insight into her work.
-The exhibition extends into almost all areas of the permanent exhibition: from the Liebieghaus garden to the antiquities collection and the medieval rooms.
+Among the works on display at the Liebieghaus were her reinterpretations of the casts of Nefertiti, as well as works from 2016 for which she created a collage from numerous pages of a catalogue for the exhibition “GODS IN COLOR” (2010).
+Key sculptures from Genzken’s œuvre, such as “Fenster” (1990) and “Weltempfänger ‘Berlin’” (1991), as well as the film “Die kleine Bushaltestelle (Gerüstbau)” (2012), were included in the presentation at the Liebieghaus, providing a broad insight into her work.
+The exhibition extended into almost all areas of the permanent exhibition: from the Liebieghaus garden to the antiquities collection and the medieval rooms.

 Curator: Prof Dr Vinzenz Brinkmann (Head of the Department of Antiquities and Asia, Liebieghaus Skulpturensammlung)